I have tested it as much as I can, but I'm always open to any more constructive feedback.

 How to Enter Recovery mode:

-- restart your device holding down the 'volume down' key.
+- restart your device holding down the 'power' & 'volume up' keys.

 - Use the Recovery Manager application to Reboot into Recovery